SKAJohanVenter/tango-controls-tui/README.md

 # tango-controls-tui

-TUI to explore tango devices
+TUI to explore Tango devices

 ![Features](docs/img/controls.gif)

 ## Goals

-- A fast, easy to navigate Tango device explorer wihout the need to use a GUI/browser
+- A fast, easy to navigate Tango device explorer

-- Watch attributes change values without having to configure a GUI/browser
+- Watch attributes change values
+- Easily run in k8s
+- Remove the requirement of a browser/GUI to explore devices and attribute values

 ## Limitations